 There are many types of bicycles to suit everyone’s needs!
-Some bikes have three wheels and a more stable structure, while others come with an electric motor or suspension system.
-There are many different types of bicycles to choose from depending on how you want to use them.
-They can be used for transportation, recreation, or exercise and they come in a wide variety of styles that suit the needs and preferences of each person.
+Some bikes have three wheels and a more stable structure, while others come with an electric motor or suspension system, depending on how you want to use them.
+For transportation, recreation, or exercise these bikes comes in a wide variety of styles that suit the needs and preferences of each person.

 Explore this guide to learn more about each bike type:

 - Gravel / Adventure Bikes

 - Hybrid Bikes

 - City Bikes

 - Fixie Bikes